jiayijiayi777/WINDOWS-xp/README.md

-This is the source code of windows xp
+This is the source code of windows xp.
 From https://baijiahao.baidu.com/s?id=1679688446041300935&wfr=spider&for=pc
-Are written in c language
+Are written in c language.